(Last Updated: 5/7/2019)

-Some metal recyclers accept appliances without refrigeration units for free, but appliances with refrigeration units have a recycling fee.
-This fee helps the business offset the cost of disposing of the hazardous chemicals inside.
+Most metal recyclers take appliances without refrigeration units for free.
+Most metal recyclers take appliances with refrigeration units for a small recycling fee.
+This fee helps the business offset the cost of disposing of the hazardous chemicals (CFCs) inside.

 Puget Sound Energy Program: Eligible Puget Sound Energy customers can receive $25 when they have a qualifying fridge or freezer picked up for free recycling.

 Kitsap Habitat for Humanity offers free home pickup services for all working or non-working appliances.
 Sign up using their online form.

 Retailer Recycling Programs: Many appliance retailers will pick up and recycle your old appliance when they deliver a new one.
 Ask the retailer for assurance the old unit will be properly recycled.
 Allbest Appliances and Recycling, Best Buy, Sears, Home Depot, and Lowe's offer appliance haul-away programs.
 Fees may apply.

 Give away, sell, or donate good condition items.
 Learn more about donating good condition items.